MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 * spawn as officer
   * allow class selection based on results of previous runs
   * actual play the game and order your minions to achieve overwhelming (scripted) tasks
-  * let specific npcs grow to the players heart
+  * let specific NPCs grow to the players heart
   * pro: getting your brain transplanted to a new body if it can be recovered and you are valuable enough
   * pro: get a brain transplants when injured very heavy and valuable
   * risk: getting permakilled on death with repeated bad performance
   * risk: loss of gamestate on death
-  * risk: loss of npcs
+  * risk: loss of NPCs
-  * risk: gameprogress without the player beeing able to watch/influence
+  * risk: game progress without the player beeing able to watch/influence
   * -> climb the hierachy and become the faction leader
 * faction leader
-  * manage your colony and be efficent at what you do
+  * manage your colony and be efficient at what you do
   * wage war against the other factions and risk loss of position
   * pro: get a brain transplant at every medic station
   * pro: get a brain sync by an incredible expensive process
   * risk: reduced to spawn as officer on death
   * risk: loss of gamestate on death
   * risk: relocation on death with brainsync
-  * -> follow the last Orders until realising that there is a way to restore the old hierachy by getting voted to the new imperator
+  * -> follow the last Orders until realizing that there is a way to restore the old hierarchy by getting elected as the new imperator
 * rise to imperator
-  * ain control over other factions and gain factual imortality
+  * gain control over other factions and gain factual immortality
   * eliminate the other hierarchies or convince the other faction leaders to vote for you
-  * pro: get a brain transplant to special engeniered bodys
+  * pro: get a brain transplant to special engineered bodys
   * pro: get enough brain syncs to use it for fast travel
   * -> get crowned to imperator
 * imperator
   * implant rot gets triggered by the crowning process
   * since all elements in the upper caste have implants everybody is affected by implant rot
   * active implant rot makes people unresponsive or mad scientists
-  * prepared desasters should trigger:
+  * prepared disasters should trigger:
     * bioweapons release by mad scientists
     * unstable facilities burning down by unresponsive leaders
     * mechs failing because of unresponsive base personal
     * lower caste increasingly regain sentience and revolts
     * pirates and sentient lower caste members unaffected by link rot take over idle ressources
-    * mad scientist taking over more and more infastructure and proceding to produce dangerous things
+    * mad scientist taking over more and more infrastructure and proceeding to produce dangerous things
   * implant rot triggers faster and faster to kill the player
   * higher destruction rate should result in more aggressive environment
   * player is killed despite the brain syncs and transplants because of mad scientists killing everybody and glassing facilities
     * pro: you control everybody and everything for some time
-    * pro: executioni + permadeath after death with GAME WON screen :-)
+    * pro: execution + permadeath after death with GAME WON screen :-)

 # save system:

-* simulation restart = gamestate is kept, character is ported back to engine room. minor details are discarded, alle quests resettet
+* simulation restart = gamestate is kept, character is ported back to engine room. minor details are discarded, all quests resetted
   * dying with low status and never having had a high status
-* spawn as officer  = get woken up from full emersion machine get ceremony for achieving Manhood 8 Birthday.
+* spawn as officer  = get woken up from sensory deprivation tank, get ceremony for achieving Manhood 8 Birthday.
 Details of world are discarded
   * dying with having had a high status once
-  * dying without beeing recovered
+  * dying without being recovered
 * brain recovery = time gets forwarded
   * dying with brain recovery
 * synced brain = restart at last sync station